iTzCrutchie/AtlasLoot_Enhanced-TheWarWithin/README.md

 ### Disclaimer
 I am uploading this to Github for the time being for the community to use an updated AtlasLoot Enhanced.
 I know there is the Dungeon Journal but AtlasLoot provides more tables than just the dungeons and raids.
 I am working on this in my free time so some updates may be really fast others may e slow.
 If you want to contribute, please use issues or pull requests.

+If Lag123 or the other orignal authors ask me to remove the original AtlasLoot folders I will do so and just provide my updates with the War Within folder